The Ohio State University at Lima

 OLD BUSINESS: None

-NEW BUSINESS: Motion was made by Dr. Hubbell, seconded by Mr. Young and unanimously approved that Jeanne Moorman be appointed Interim Recording Secretary to the Ohio State Lima Board of Trustees, replacing Jon Rockhold who will retire June 30, 2009.
+NEW BUSINESS: Motion was made by Dr. Hubbell, seconded by Mr. Young and unanimously approved that Jeanne Moorman be appointed Interim Recording Secretary to the The Board of The Ohio State University at Lima, replacing Jon Rockhold who will retire June 30, 2009.

 Dr. Snyder shared that he will bring forth for discussion at a future meeting, ideas for blending Board Committee meetings into the Board of Trustees meetings, Board meeting frequency and timing of committee meetings and departmental reports in regard to the academic cycle.